olgagaffarova/Instacart-Basket-Analysis/README.md

 - What classifications can be derived from demographic information, such as age, income, types of goods, and family status?
 - How do ordering habits differ among various customer profiles?

+---

-## Folders
+## Data Set
-Description of folder contents are as follows:
+The dataset contains information about customer orders, products, and departments, as well as added demographic variables (age, income, and number of dependents).

+**Note**: Due to file size limitations, the dataset is not uploaded to GitHub.
+You can download it here: [Instacart Data Set (Google Drive)](https://drive.google.com/drive/folders/1sKiNm2t4CdJtlEIwNIbfpmpCsSITeHX1?usp=sharing)

+---

-- 01 Project Management: Contains the project brief.
+### 01 Project Management
-- 02 Data: Includes two subfolders: (Data not uploaded to GitHub due to size limitations, but here is the link to download it from google drive - https://drive.google.com/drive/folders/1sKiNm2t4CdJtlEIwNIbfpmpCsSITeHX1?usp=sharing.)
-  - 'Original Data': Original datasets.
+- **Project Brief** → Overview of project goals and requirements

+### 02 Data
-  - 'Prepared Data': Cleaned data ready for analysis.
+- **Original Data** → Raw data provided for analysis
-- 03 Scripts: Python code for the analysis, executed using Jupyter notebooks.
+- **Prepared Data** → Cleaned and prepared datasets used in the project

+### 03 Scripts
+- Python scripts (Jupyter notebooks) for data cleaning, exploration, and analysis

+### 04 Analysis
-- 04 Analysis: Contains the 'Visualizations' subfolder with all visualizations used for exploratory analysis and explaining insights.
+- **Visualizations** → Charts and plots created during the exploratory analysis to illustrate findings and insights

+### 05 Sent to Client
-- 05 Sent to Client: Final Excel presentation.
+- Final Excel presentation with summarized insights and recommendations

-## Code Overview
-Code was written in Python and executed in Jupyter notebooks.
+### README.md
+This file (project documentation)

+---

+## Tools and Libraries Used
-##### Utilizes the following libraries:
+The analysis was conducted in **Python** using **Jupyter notebooks**, with the following libraries:
-- Pandas: For data manipulation and analysis
+- **pandas** → Data manipulation and analysis
-- NumPy: For numerical operations and array handling
+- **numpy** → Numerical operations
-- OS: For interacting with the operating system, including file and directory operations
+- **os** → For interacting with the operating system, including file and directory operations
-- Matplotlib.pyplot: For creating static, interactive, and animated visualizations
+- **matplotlib.pyplot** → Static, interactive, and animated visualizations
-- Matplotlib.ticker.FuncFormatter: For custom formatting of axis ticks in plots
+- **matplotlib.ticker.FuncFormatter** → Custom axis formatting in plots
-- Seaborn: For statistical data visualization and creating informative, attractive graphics
+- **seaborn** → Statistical data visualization
-- Scipy: For scientific and technical computing, including advanced mathematical functions
+- **scipy** → Scientific and technical computing

+---

+## Disclaimer
+Instacart is a real company that has made this dataset publicly available.
+However, the customer data included here is **fictitious** and was created for educational purposes as part of CareerFoundry’s Data Analytics Program.

+---

+## Author
+Data Analysis by **Olga Gaffarova**

+---

 ## Disclaimer:
 Instacart is a real company that’s made their data available online, however customer data is fictitious and used for the purposes of Career Foundry's Data Analytics program.